 - Switch to a hook attachment, then knead in remaining 1/2 cup flour.
 Continue to let knead, while adding more flour 1 or 2 Tbsp at a time as needed until dough isn't overly tacky.

-- Knead on medium-low speed about 4 - 7 minutes until dough is soft and supple and pulls away from the sides of the bowl.
-Dough should be just slightly sticky.
+- Knead on low speed about 4 minutes until dough is soft and supple and pulls away from the sides of the bowl (not the bottom of the bowl though).
+Dough should be slightly sticky.

 - Transfer dough to a large oiled bowl (preferably coated with olive oil or olive oil cooking spray), turn dough to other side to coat opposite side in oil.